AllwineDesigns/stl_cmd/README.md

 These are ideas for future commands that may make it into the stl_cmd suite.

-### stl_torus

-    Generate an STL file with a single torus in it.

 ### stl_layout

     Layout a number of stl files on the Z = 0 plane, possibly even attempting to find the flattest side to place each file on.

-### stl_zero
+### stl_zero or stl_center

-    Similar to stl_layout, but simply places the bottom most points of the model on the Z = 0 plane and centers the model in X and Y.
+    Centers the STL file, with options to put the bottom of the model on the Z = 0 plane.

+### stl_segments

+    Extrude a circle or sweep a sphere along a piecewise linear curve.

+### stl_bezier

+    Extrude a circle or sweep a sphere along a Bezier curve (would probably approximate the Bezier with some number of linear segments and use the same algorithm as stl_segments).

 ### stl_decimate